heitorbaldo/heitorbaldo.github.io/_pages/about.md

 ## About me

 Hi!
 My name is Heitor Baldo and I hold a B.S. in Mathematics and a M.S. in Applied and Computational Mathematics, both from the [University of Campinas](https://www.unicamp.br/en).
-Currently, I'm a Ph.D. candidate in Bioinformatics (Mathematical Neuroscience) at the [University of São Paulo](https://www5.usp.br/).
-I have experience in the areas of mathematics, applied mathematics, computer science, and bioinformatics, with an emphasis on mathematical neuroscience and biological networks.
-More specifically, I am interested in the mathematical foundations of methods coming from various areas of pure and applied mathematics, such as combinatorics, algebraic topology and geometry, discrete geometry, graph theory, category theory, complex systems, and complexity science, and how these methods, together with probabilistic, statistical, and computational methods, can be useful in mathematical neuroscience and biological networks in general.
+Currently, I'm a Ph.D. candidate in Bioinformatics at the [University of São Paulo](https://www5.usp.br/).
+I have experience in the areas of mathematics, applied mathematics, computer science, and bioinformatics, with an emphasis on mathematical neuroscience and mathematical biology.
+More specifically, I am interested in the mathematical foundations of methods coming from various areas of pure and applied mathematics, such as combinatorics, algebraic topology and geometry, discrete geometry, graph theory, category theory, complex systems, and complexity science, and how these methods, together with probabilistic, statistical, and computational methods, can be useful in mathematical neuroscience and mathematical biology.